 Learn How to Buy Tesla Stocks in 3 Easy Steps

 Find a Broker

-A lot of people think of Tesla Inc. as an electric vehicle manufacturing company, but this is just one segment of the technology company; the second is its energy generation and storage unit.
-The Automotive segment is focused on the design and manufacture of electric vehicles, as well as sells automotive regulatory credits.
-The energy generation and storage segment focuses on battery energy storage, manufacturing and installation of solar panels, and other related products and services.
+Many people think of Tesla Inc. as an electric vehicle manufacturing company, but that is just one segment of the technology company; the second is its energy generation and storage unit.
+The automotive segment designs and manufactures electric vehicles and also sells automotive regulatory credits.
+The energy generation and storage segment focuses on battery energy storage products, manufacturing and installation of solar panels, and other related products and services.

 Tesla has two segments through which it generates revenue: the automotive segment and the energy generation segment.
-On the surface, the company’s revenue source may seem diversified.
-In reality, Tesla has been dominated by a single revenue stream all these years, and that dominant revenue stream has been nothing more than the automotive sales revenue.
+On the surface, the company’s revenue sources may seem diversified, but in reality, only the automotive segment has been profitable.

-The energy segment, on the other hand, generates revenue from the design, manufacture, installation, sale, and leasing of solar energy generation, energy storage products, and other related services to residential, commercial, and industrial customers.
+The revenue from the energy segment comes from the sale, leasing, and installation of solar energy generation and storage products, and other related services to residential, commercial, and industrial customers.

-In fact, given the company's growth trajectory and outlook, the automotive segment would continue to be a dominant income stream for Tesla when its newly launched Model Y goes mainstream.
+In fact, given the company's growth trajectory and outlook, the automotive segment should continue to be the main source of income for Tesla.

 History of Tesla

 Tesla was founded in 2003 by two engineers: Martin Eberhard (who served as its CEO) and Marc Tarpenning (who served as the CFO).
 The company was named after the 19th century inventor Nikola Tesla, who is best known for his work on AC electric current.